RoundingWell/care-ops-frontend/README.md

 This will create the branch `release/test-foo`

-Release branches should _never_ get merged back into master.
+Release branches should _never_ get merged back into `develop`.
-If a hotfix needs to be made to a release, the fix should ideally first be made to `master` and picked into a new release.
+If a hotfix needs to be made to a release, the fix should ideally first be made to `develop` and picked into a new release.
 The new release, if necessary, can be branched off of a previous release, whatever is easiest to compose a release branch containing only the commits desired.
-In some situations some fixes must be applied differently to a release branch than to `master`.
+In some situations some fixes must be applied differently to a release branch than to `develop`.
 This is ok!
-The commits specific to a release do not need to go back into `master`.
+The commits specific to a release do not need to go back into `develop`.

 Essentially this follows the release branches with [Gitlab flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html#release-branches-with-gitlab-flow)

 ## Development

-All development work should branch off of and PR into the `master` branch.
+All development work should branch off of and PR into the `develop` branch.

 There are two npm commands most useful for development: